 SYMBOL PARAMETER MIN TYP.
-MAX UNIT $N{VB}$ Number of Valid Blocks 8032 8192 Blocks
+MAX UNIT N {VB} Number of Valid Blocks 8032 8192 Blocks

-(1) The TH58100 occasionally contains unusable blocks.
+(1) The TC58DVG02A1 occasionally contains unusable blocks.
 Refer to Application Note (14) toward the end of this document.
+The first block (block address #00) is guaranteed to be a valid block at the time of shipment.